TalanSoft/www-talansoft-com-wiki/VlkGuides/retrieve-btc-usd-http-web-api.md

+---
+title: How to create a project that retrieves live bitcoin USD value on the web in Valkyrie
+meta-description: tutorial to retrieve live bitcoin USD value on the web in Valkyrie
+---
-# How to create a project that retrieves live bitcoin USD value on the web
+# How to create a project that retrieves live bitcoin USD value on the web in Valkyrie

 This is a simple example of an advanced functionality of Valkyrie Engine, where you will learn how to pull data from the web and display it in your scene.

 We will use a publicly available API that requires neither registration nor API key and displays parameters of various cryptocurrencies: [https://www.coinlore.com/cryptocurrency-data-api 1](https://www.coinlore.com/cryptocurrency-data-api)

-## Get request Example
+### Get request Example
 Here is an example of the GET request method I am going to use for illustrative purposes: [https://api.coinlore.com/api/ticker/?id=90 2](https://api.coinlore.com/api/ticker/?id=90)
 This request will return the following properties and values: